sirpthatch/sirpthatch.github.io/_posts/2025-10-24-Public Restrooms.md

 # Does restroom cleanliness correlate with wealthy areas? #
 I had a (pessimistic) hypothesis when I started this analysis that I would find a relationship between facility cleanliness and the wealth of neighborhoods.
-After all, the [nicest public bathroom](https://www.nytimes.com/2017/04/05/nyregion/bryant-park-restroom-renovation.html) in NYC is located in a high end neighborhood (Bryant Park), and its renovation and its $270k/year upkeep funded by a private coalition.
+After all, the [nicest public bathroom](https://www.nytimes.com/2017/04/05/nyregion/bryant-park-restroom-renovation.html) in NYC is located in a high end neighborhood (Bryant Park), and its renovation and upkeep is funded by a private coalition.
 That seems like an outlier though; the correlation between median income and restroom quality is directionally aligned, but weak at only 7%.
 That points to a fairly equitable maintenance program.

 ![Correlations]({{site.url}}/assets/restrooms.correlations.png)